Alternative & Integrative Oncology

-The Quintessential Reference Guide to Evidence Based Cancer Therapies.
+The Quintessential Reference Guide to Evidence Based Cancer Therapies

 This book is useful for those interested in pursuing Alternative Cancer Therapies and/or Integrative Orthodox Treatments.

-Practitioners and cancer researchers will find a clear evidence-based approach with up to date information describing over 300 alternative cancer treatments from around the world.
+Practitioners and cancer researchers will find a clear evidence-based approach with information describing over 300 alternative cancer treatments from around the world.
 Although technical aspects of Oncology and Pharmacology are discussed, students and novice researchers will find this book useful, supportive, educational and most of all a tool for learning to improve outcomes.

 The reader will find quick-reference tables for cancer cell types along with specific anticancer remedies, herbs, and isolates of various levels of proven efficacy.